Current Research Projects

 Nature-Based Solutions and Green Infrastructure for Climate Change Adaptation at the Local Government Level

-In recent years, the impacts of climate change have become more visible at the local level, including more intense weather patterns that cause increased flooding in urban environments.
-As a result, public managers and planners are more involved in helping cities adapt to climate change.
-By adopting and implementing green infrastructure policies and nature-based solutions at the local level, planners and public managers can help cities (and their residents) adapt to the new realities of climate change.
+In recent years, the effects of climate change have become increasingly visible at the local level, with more frequent and severe weather events intensifying urban flooding.
+This shift has spurred public managers and planners to play a more active role in helping cities adapt.
+By adopting and implementing green infrastructure policies and nature-based solutions, cities can become more resilient to the impacts of climate change, benefiting both urban environments and residents alike.

-In 2019, Congress enacted the Water Infrastructure Improvement Act, which defined green infrastructure as "the range of measures that use plant or soil systems, permeable pavement or other permeable surfaces or substrates, stormwater harvest and reuse, or landscaping to store, infiltrate, or evapotranspirate stormwater and reduce flows to sewer systems or to surface waters" (Water Infrastructure Improvement Act, 2019).
-As gray infrastructure systems begin to age in many U.S. cities, public managers are considering whether to replace some of these systems with green infrastructure systems (or, at the very least, supplement the gray infrastructure systems with new green infrastructure systems to increase capacity).
+In recognition of these benefits, the U.S. Congress enacted the Water Infrastructure Improvement Act in 2019, defining green infrastructure as a suite of practices that use plant or soil systems, permeable pavements, stormwater reuse, and other permeable surfaces to store, infiltrate, or evapotranspirate stormwater and reduce runoff into sewer systems or surface waters (Water Infrastructure Improvement Act, 2019).
+As aging gray infrastructure systems in many U.S. cities approach replacement, public managers are increasingly considering green infrastructure as a substitute or supplement to enhance capacity and resilience.

 Reference: